-Little Havana is a neighborhood of Miami, Florida, United States.
-Home to many Cuban exiles, as well as many immigrants from Central and South America, Little Havana is named after Havana, the capital and largest city in Cuba.
+Little Havana is a beautiful, culturally infused neighborhood in Miami that is home to many Cuban exiles, as well as many immigrants from Central and South America.
+It is named after Havana, the capital and largest city in Cuba.

 In 2015, Little Havana was included in the National Trust for Historic Preservation’s annual list of 11 Most Endangered Places.
 In 2017, the Trust declared it a national treasure.